petercunha/tts/README.md

 ## Code of Conduct

-- Don't spam the API, its generously hosted by StreamElements so we need to be nice to their servers.
+- Don't spam the API, I host it myself so it costs money!
+Please use it respectfully.